Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring: Experiments

 \subsubsection{BERT-base Preparation}

 We set a 12-layer transformer encoder with 768 hidden nodes and 12 attention heads as a teacher model.
-We conduct fine-tuning with the uncased version of pre-trained BERT-base\footnotemark{} on nine GLUE tasks independently.
+We conduct fine-tuning with the uncased version of pre-trained BERT-base\footnote{https://s3.amazonaws.com/models.huggingface.co/ bert/bertbase-uncased-pytorch model.bin} on nine GLUE tasks independently.
 The maximum sequence length is 128 which is referred in~\cite{sun-etal-2019-patient}.
 The number of train epochs is 3.
 The training batch size is 32.
 The learning rate is 2e-5 except for STS-B and WNLI tasks, which are set in 5e-5 to slightly improve teacher performance.
 We note that fine-tuning of BERT-base can be more improved by adding other methods irrelevant to knowledge distillation.
 In this paper, our primary goal is not to solve language understanding tasks by whatever means possible, but to prove the impact of more accurate transferring of teacher’s knowledge in a practical environment.
 Therefore, fair comparative group is the state-of-the-art transferring methods rather than the state-of-the-art language understanding model.